 The JCVI is not currently advising routine vaccination of children outside of these groups, based on the current evidence that almost all children outside these groups are at very low risk from Covid-19.
 Children under 12 are at this time unable to be routinely vaccinated.

 How many people have had the Covid vaccine?

-As of April 2021, more than 30,000,000 people in the UK have received their first Covid-19 vaccine.
+As of July 2021, more than 46,000,000 people in the UK have received their first Covid-19 vaccine dose, and 36,000,000 have had their second dose.
 Visit Gov.UK for daily updates of the number of people in the UK who have received their Covid vaccine.

 Are the Covid vaccines safe?

-The coronavirus vaccines are safe and effective, and give you the best protection against Covid-19.
+Yes, the coronavirus vaccines are safe and effective, and will give you the best protection against Covid-19.
 While they were developed far quicker than the average 8-10 years required for previous vaccines, this is because of the massive effort by researchers, the money invested by governments, and the willingness of volunteers to trial them.

 All vaccines approved were rigorously tested before being approved, and have met the strict standards of safety, quality and effectiveness set out by the MHRA.